 JSP - Http Status Codes

-The format of the HTTP request and HTTP response messages are similar and will have following structure:
+In this chapter, we will discuss the Http Status Codes in JSP.
+The format of the HTTP request and the HTTP response messages are similar and will have the following structure −

 Zero or more header lines + CRLF

 An optional message body like file, query data or query output.

 For example, a server response header looks like the following −

 HTTP/1.1 200 OK Content-Type: text/html Header2: ... ...
 HeaderN: ...
 (Blank Line) <!doctype ...> <html> <head>...</head> <body> ... </body> </html>